Education

 Recent progress

-An overview of expenditures between the 2017 to 2018 and 2019 to 2020 can be found within the 2019 to 2020 Departmental Results Report, details on transfer payment programs of $5 million or more:
+An overview of expenditures between the 2019 to 2020 and 2021 to 2022 fiscal years can be found within the 2021 to 2022 Departmental Results Report, details on transfer payment programs of $5 million or more:

 10. We call on the federal government to draft new Aboriginal education legislation with the full participation and informed consent of Aboriginal peoples.
 The new legislation would include a commitment to sufficient funding and would incorporate the following principles: